shmiko/shmiko.github.io/_posts/2016-04-03-journey-into-javascript-object-attributes.md

 ---

-## Object Attributes, Setters & getters and Prototypal Inheritance
+#### Object Attributes, Getters & Setters,Prototypal Inheritance & Classes

-Objects have 3 property attributes.
- * enumerable
- * configurable
- * writable
+-- Object Property Attributes

-## Using Object getetrs and setters to set and get properties
+-- Using Object getters and setters to set and get properties

-## A Look at some prototypal inheritance code samples
+-- A Look at some prototypal inheritance code samples

-## And a quick look at Classes???
+-- And a quick look at Classes???

 ### Object Property Attributes:

 Object attributes include: enumerable, configurable, and writable.

 These attributes tell how the properties can be accessed.

 ```javascript